“Discover the World of Horse Riding in Southern Albania“

 The first meal provided is dinner on the day of arrival, and the last meal is breakfast on the final morning.

-Flights, entrance tickets to monuments or parks, lunch on day 1, extra drinks, and other transports, services or expenses during free time are not included.
+Flights, transfer to and from Gjirokastra, entrance tickets to monuments or parks, lunch on day 1, extra drinks, and other transports, services or expenses during free time are not included.

 *Please note